Tahsin404/Suckless/README.md

 8. Install [starship](https://starship.rs/) and copy the .toml file into .config `cp starship.toml ~/.config`
 9. cd into the dwm, st and dmenu folders and `make` and `make clean install`
 10. You can also copy the ranger config files from the Suckless folder into your own ranger config folder if you want this look.
 And some shortcuts.

-## Notes
-When applying colorscheme to dwm with wal, I got an error, this is because I don't have SchemeUrgent patch.
-If you decide to patch it in then you will have no problems otherwise you will have to manually add the lines from colors-wal-dwm.h